OpenNebula/docs/source/intro_release_notes/release_notes/known_issues.rst

 Install Linux Graphical Desktop on KVM Virtual Machines
 ================================================================================

-OpenNebubula uses the ``cirrus`` graphical adapter for KVM Virtual Machines by default.
+OpenNebula uses the ``cirrus`` graphical adapter for KVM Virtual Machines by default.
 It could happen that after installing a graphical desktop on a Linux VM, the Xorg window system does not load the appropriate video driver.
 You can force a VESA mode by configuring the kernel parameter ``vga=VESA_MODE`` in the GNU GRUB configuration file.
 `Here <https://en.wikipedia.org/wiki/VESA_BIOS_Extensions#Linux_video_mode_numbers/>`__ you can find the VESA mode numbers.